sathvika-balabhadra/Movie-Recommender/README.md

 # Features

- - Content-Based Filtering: Recommends movies using similarity scores computed from genres, overviews, and keywords.
+ 1. **Content-Based Filtering**: Recommends movies using similarity scores computed from genres, overviews, and keywords.
- - Data Cleaning & Preprocessing: Handles missing data, feature extraction, and vectorization for model readiness.
+ 2. **Data Cleaning & Preprocessing**: Handles missing data, feature extraction, and vectorization for model readiness.
- - Machine Learning Integration: Uses TF-IDF Vectorizer and cosine similarity to compute movie relationships.
+ 3. **Machine Learning Integration**: Uses TF-IDF Vectorizer and cosine similarity to compute movie relationships.
- - Search Functionality: Users can search for any movie and get personalized suggestions in real-time.
+ 4. **Search Functionality**: Users can search for any movie and get personalized suggestions in real-time.
- - Web Interface: Built using Django, providing a dynamic front end for interaction with the ML model.
+ 5. **Web Interface**: Built using Django, providing a dynamic front end for interaction with the ML model.

 # Tech Stack